-B.1 Indicate and describe any differences with respect to the minimum rules established in the Capital Companies Law (LSC) regarding the quorum required for the constitution of the shareholders' meeting.

-B.2 Indicate and, as applicable, describe any differences with respect to the rules established in the Capital Companies Law (LSC) for the adoption of corporate resolutions:

-B.3 Indicate the rules governing amendments to the Company's bylaws.
-In particular, indicate the majorities required to amend the bylaws and any rules to protect shareholders' rights when amending the bylaws.
+established in the Capital Companies Law (LSC) regarding the quorum required for the constitution of the shareholders' meeting.
+Yes □ No ⊠ B.2 Indicate and, as applicable, describe any differences with respect to the rules established in the Capital Companies Law (LSC) for the adoption of corporate resolutions: Yes □ No ⊠ B.3 Indicate the rules governing amendments to the Company's bylaws.
+In particular indicate the majorities required to amend the bylaws and any rules to protect shareholders' rights when amending the bylaws.
+The rules applicable are in line with the regulations established in the Capital Companies Law.
+Therefore, in accordance with Article 16 of the Bylaws, the Shareholders' Meeting is the body with jurisdiction to amend the Bylaws.
+With respect to the right to information in the case of amendment, Article 19 of the Bylaws establishes that, in addition to the information required by law, the call notice must include the right corresponding to all the shareholders to examine at the registered office the complete text of the amendment proposed and the report on it, and to request the delivery or free shipment of these documents.